240205-JavaAngularAWS/notes-and-demos/week-1/project-1/project-1-specs.md

 - All interactions between a User and the API should happen via HTTP Requests.
 Using a tool like Postman will allow you to set up these requests.

 - All data should be stored in a SQL Database, using an in-memory H2 database will be the easiest was to tackle this problem.
-You To-Do class should have fields marked for at least the following: ID, To-Do text, and a boolean marking if it's completed or not.
+Your To-Do class should have fields for at least the following: ID, To-Do text, and a boolean marking if it's completed or not.
 Make sure the class is properly encapsulated by marking instance fields as private and creating getters and setters.

 - You'll be expected to complete 4 of the following User Stories as a **MINIMUM**.
 The more stories implemented the better, but make sure you have at least 4 of the following: